b-n/awt/docs/design_notes.md

 - [Simulation] Period - The total length of the period being simulated.
 - Client = The thing that makes the request
+- Request = The actual unit of work that is being performed
 - Server = The thing that handles the request
-- Request = The actual unit of work that is being performed
+- ClientProfile = A configuration object which can be used to create Clients
+- ServerProifle = A configuration object which can be used to create Servers
-- Attribute = Conditions that the Server must meet that the Client provides.
+- Attribute = Conditions that the Server must meet that the Client requires.

 ## Simulation